ckenaley/trackter/README.md

 ![](figure/unnamed-chunk-14-1.png)<!-- -->

-We could extend this framework using `data.table` to calculate halfwaves in each of the 11 frames from the example video.
+We could extend this framework using `data.table` to calculate half waves in each of the 11 frames from the example video.

 ``` r